HollyDraz/record-scratch/README.md

 # Record Scratch
-Record Scratch was created for those who love listening to music and love sharing it as well.
-Many popular streaming services have a recommendation algorithm but its not the same as when another human gives you a personal song to jam to.
-And thats where Record Scratch comes in.
+Record Scratch is a platform designed for music enthusiasts who not only enjoy listening to music but also relish the joy of sharing it.
+While numerous streaming services offer recommendation algorithms, there's a distinctive magic when a fellow human handpicks a personal song just for you to groove to.
+And that's precisely where Record Scratch steps in."

 ## Prerequisites: